Actively Recruiting

 You will not qualify if you...

-• Unwilling to provide written informed consent
+• Unwilling to provide informed, written consent

 • Children younger than 2 years or older than 10 years

-• Non-residents of the study area
+• Not residing in the study area

-• Presence of severe malaria symptoms
+• Presence of symptoms of severe malaria

 AI-Screening